!!! ALL ABOARD !!!

 The third prototype is our current one (as of April 2018).
 It is much closer to the original vision, but we are still not quite there.
 There is a stronger, more minimalistic design in there somewhere.. we just have to dig in and find it!

-The next Radiophone Broadcast will be about developing our current (3rd) prototype.
+The next Radiophone Broadcast will be about developing the third version of the prototype.